Top 3 Tips for Using AAC at Home

 2. Model, Model, Model

-As we know, children learn how to speak by hearing their parents and other people around them speak all the time.
-With AAC learners, they also need to see what it looks like to communicate using their AAC systems in interactions.
-We can’t expect them to learn AAC without being shown how to use it.
+- As we know, children learn to talk by hearing their parents and other people around them speak.
+The same goes for AAC learners!
+They also need to see what using an AAC system looks like when communicating with others.
+There is sometimes a misconception that AAC is “magic”, and a student should be able to use it fluently right away but that is far from the truth.
+Students need to be taught how to use their systems.
+We cannot expect them to learn to use AAC without being shown how to use it.

 3. Find opportunities to use it in your day!